Prosumer

 A prosumer is an individual who both consumes and produces.
 The term is a portmanteau of the words producer and consumer.
 Research has identified six types of prosumers: DIY prosumers, self-service prosumers, customizing prosumers, collaborative prosumers, monetised prosumers, and economic prosumers.

-The terms prosumer and prosumption were coined in 1980 by American futurist Alvin Toffler, and were widely used by many technology writers of the time.
-Technological breakthrough and a rise in user participation blurs the line between production and consumption activities, with the consumer becoming a prosumer.
+The terms prosumer and prosumption were coined in 1980 by Alvin Toffler, an American futurist, and were widely used by many technology writers of the time.
+Technological breakthroughs and a rise in user participation blurs the line between production and consumption activities, with the consumer becoming a prosumer.

 Definitions and contexts

 Prosumers have been defined as "individuals who consume and produce value, either for self-consumption or consumption by others, and can receive implicit or explicit incentives from organizations involved in the exchange."

 The term has since come to refer to a person using commons-based peer production.

-In the digital and online world, ”prosumer” is used to describe 21st-century online buyers because not only are they consumers of products, but they are able to produce their own products such as, customised handbags, jewellery with initials, jumpers with team logos etc.
+In the digital and online world, prosumer is used to describe 21st-century online buyers because not only are they consumers of products, but they are able to produce their own products such as, customised handbags, jewellery with initials, jumpers with team logos, etc.

 In the field of renewable energy, prosumers are households or organisations which at times produce surplus fuel or energy and feed it into a national (or local) distribution network; whilst at other times (when their fuel or energy requirements outstrip their own production of it) they consume that same fuel or energy from that grid.
 This is widely done by households by means of PV panels on their roofs generating electricity.
 Such households may additionally make use of battery storage to increase their share of self-consumed PV electricity, referred to as prosumage in the literature.
 It is also done by businesses which produce biogas and feed it into a gas network while using gas from the same network at other times or in other places.
 The European Union's Nobel Grid project, which is part of their Horizon 2020 research and innovation programme, uses the term in this way, for example.

 The sharing economy is another context where individuals can act as prosumers.
-For example, in the sharing economy, individuals can be providers (e.g., Airbnb hosts, Uber drivers) and consumers (e.g., Airbnb guests, Uber passengers).
+For example, in the sharing economy, individuals can be providers (e.g., Airbnb hosts, Uber drivers) and consumers (e.g., Airbnb guests, and Uber passengers).
 Prosumers are one avenue to grow the sharing economy.

 Scholars have connected prosumer culture to the concept of McDonaldization, as advanced by sociologist George Ritzer.
 Referring to the business model of McDonald's, which has emphasized efficiency for management while getting customers to invest more effort and time themselves (such as by cleaning up after themselves in restaurants), McDonaldization gets prosumers to perform more work without paying them for their labor.